als429/testing-stuffs-presentation/PRESENTME.md

 <br />

 ### 9. breathe with me.... okay... one more....
-301 redirects are the only valid redirect... ah... didn’t that feel good
+301 redirects are the only valid redirect... ah... didn’t that feel good :relaxed:
 * it did... (thank you past self for your encouraging words)

 <br />